Fire Protection Widebay: The Basics of Fire Protection Systems of Buildings

 There are basically two types of fire protection systems: passive and active.
 Passive fire protection (PFP) is a system that does not require movement or motion to work.
 This type of equipment compartmentalizes fire and slows down the spreading of flames and smoke through the ductwork of a facility.
 This includes fire-resistant walls, floors, and doors.
 Emergency exit lights and signs are also considered passive fire protection; since the smoke can obstruct the visibility of the route, they luminate egress paths for a safer escape.

-Furthermore, the design of fire protection system should take into consideration the building's use, occupancy and other pre-installed systems.
-The fire protection plan and design differs for every building.
-It must be designed and developed with specific goals in mind regardless if it is for a new building, renovated facility or retrofitted.
+Furthermore, the design of the fire protection system should take into consideration the building's use, occupancy, and other pre-installed systems.
+The fire protection plan and design differ for every building.
+It must be designed and developed with specific goals in mind regardless if it is for a new building, renovated facility, or retrofitted.

-An analysis of the building component, risks and hazards is used to integrate the planning of fire protection.
-This goes beyond basic code compliance and owner's minimum legal responsibilities for providing protection.
+An analysis of the building component, risks, and hazards is used to integrate the planning of fire protection.
+This goes beyond basic code compliance and the owner's minimum legal responsibilities for providing protection.
 The design process should be holistic for both new buildings and retrofits.
 The building owner, manager, architects, engineers, contractors, and consultants are expected to work together in the planning and design process, and must fully be aware and understand the issues and concerns of every party.

-The first objective of any design is to meet with the code and standards.
+The first objective of any design is to meet the code and standards.
 The codes are the legal minimum requirements that need to be complied with.
 The code provides the range of required equipment or system that needs to be applied to each building within its jurisdiction.
 Fire codes can differ significantly across the country.
 The fire code can be different depending on the location of the building.

 The maintenance of the system also affects its efficiency.
 A system that has not been properly maintained lacks reliability and could pose danger to the occupants and the building.
 Its reliability rapidly deteriorates when it is not regularly inspected and maintained.
-To ensure that your fire protection equipment is in good working condition, have them inspected and maintained by a qualified fire protection service widebay company.
+To ensure that your fire protection equipment is in good working condition, have them inspected and maintained by a qualified fire protection service Wide Bay company.